 Today we are going to talk about Chinese Herb formulas for common ailments.
 Chinese herbal formulas are backed by over 2000 years of recorded use as well as modern research and clinical practice.
 These are just some simple Chinese herbs to keep on hand for simple things.
 These are for things like heartburn, bruises, sleep … Continue reading Chinese Herb Formulas

-Hello Everyone!
-How many of you buy over the counter dietary supplements?
-Whether it be Vitamin D to something called Immune Support, or just a simple multivitamin?
+What is on the label?
+Do you buy over the counter dietary supplements?
+Whether it be Vitamin D or something called Immune Support, or just a simple multivitamin?
 I bet all of you!
 I too, am one of those people.
 For those of you who don’t know me, my name is Lisa.
-I am one of … Continue reading Supplements, do the really contain what the label says?
+I am one … Continue reading Supplements: do they really contain what the label says?